seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

    seqan::ArgumentParser parser("modify_string");

-Then, we define a positional argument using the function :dox:`ArgumentParser#addArgument addArgument`.
+Then, we define a positional argument using the function :dox:`ArgumentParser#addArgument`.
 The function accepts the parser and an :dox:`ArgParseArgument` object.
 We call the :dox:`ArgParseArgument` constructor with three parameters: the type of the argument (a string), and a label for the documentation.